 Happy corporate and non-profit clients include Acura, Sony, the Gap, Little Pim, Archiventure, SEIU and the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.

 Erin produced and co-wrote the independent film “MINE” which won the Audience Award for Best Documentary at both the 2009 South by Southwest Film Festival and the 2009 SF Doc Fest, and has received critical acclaim from a wide variety of news outlets from Entertainment Weekly to the New York Times, and enjoyed a successful theatrical run.
 “MINE” also aired on Independent Lens as part of the 2010 season, where it won the Audience Award for best doc.

-Erin serves on the board of directors of Gandhi Brigade and is President of the board of Women in Film and Video, Washington, DC.
+Erin is co-chair board of directors of Gandhi Brigade and serves on the boards of Women in Film and Video, Washington, DC and Reach for College!
 She holds a degree in Political Science and American Culture with a minor in Communications from the University of Michigan.
 She splits her time between New York City and Washington, DC.